alainsopp/Rollercoin-miner-price-optimizer/README.md

 * Bonus Power
 * etc.

-When inside the marketplace, some characteristics about the miners (name, price, available amount, etc.) are displayed.
+When inside the marketplace, some characteristics about the miners (name, price, power, bonus power, available amount) are displayed.
-However, it is not possible to see the **Power** provided by the miner when on this page.
-This is not very practical and players are forced to click on a miner to see the power it provides.

 This project helps to select the miner that has the best **Power/Cost ratio**
-without clicking on each miner displayed on the page to compare their characteristics.
 It does not require any installation and is executed inside the browser console.

 ## How to use it